danielbradley/Extract/README.md

 ## Introduction

-'Extract' is a command line tool for extracting SQL and other code from marked up text files that are able to represent pre-formated text sections.
+'Extract' is a command line tool for extracting SQL and other code from marked up text files that are able to represent pre-formatted text sections.

 Currently, two such text formats are explicitly supported - Markdown and MaxText.
 MaxText is a plain text markup system that is similar conceptually to Markdown.